Grayscale is looking to expand its investment portfolio, market slump or not

 One of the world’s largest operators of institutional investment products in the crypto space has added 25 new digital assets that it is considering adding to its investment products.
 Grayscale added Algorand, Axie Infinity, Sandbox, and Convex to the list, among others, many of which have posted double-digit gains over the past few days.

 In a Jan.
-24 blog post, Grayscale explained that the move aims to bring investors closer to the diversity of the crypto market.
+24 blog post, Company explained that the move aims to bring investors closer to the diversity of the crypto market.